learnk8s/learnk8s.io/src/troblueshooting/content.md

 1. The Service selector should match the label of the Pod
 1. The Service `targetPort` should match the `containerPort` of the container inside the Pod
 1. The Service port can be any number.
-Multiple Service can use the same port because they have different IP addresses assigned.
+Multiple Services can use the same port because they have different IP addresses assigned.
-1. The `servicePort` in the Ingress and the `port` in the Service should match
+1. The `servicePort` of the Ingress should match the `port` in the Service
 1. The name of the Service should match the field `serviceName` in the Ingress

 Knowing how to structure your YAML definition is only part of the story.